-This procedure defines the conditions, criteria and process for expenses associated with attendance at conferences, seminar and training not leading to the acquisition of an academic diploma or degree.
+This procedure defines the conditions, criteria and process for expenses associated with attendance at conferences, seminars and training.

 This procedure applies to all full-time permanent employees with the exception of employees on probation.
-Contract employees and/or town representatives will require the approval of the Commissioner and/or CAO.
+Contract employees and/or town representatives will require the approval of the Commissioner.

 - All funding for conferences, seminars and training will be funded through the current year’s operating budget, or a related capital project for new training purposes only.

-- All out-of-province, conferences, seminars and training subject to pre-approval by the CAO in writing, in addition to the Director and Commissioner
+- All out-of-province, including out of country, conferences, seminars and training are subject to pre-approval by the CAO.

-- Representation at any conference/seminar/training should be limited to one employee per department, unless attendance of additional employees has been approved in advance by the Commissioner.
+- Representation at any conference/seminar/training should be limited to one employee per department, unless attendance of additional employees has been approved in advance by the Director.

 - This attendance can be initiated by either the employee or management but must be endorsed by management and where possible reflected in the employees TOPS learning plan.

-Cost considerations for travel, accommodation, and other expenses should be taken in account prior to attendance (e.g. carpooling, car rental, sharing of registration tags, airfare verses mileage cost).
+Cost considerations for travel, accommodation, and other expenses should be taken in account prior to attendance (e.g. carpooling, car rental, sharing of registration tags, airfare verses mileage cost, online options).